okta/okta.github.io/_source/quickstart/php/generic-implicit.md

 ## Usage
-Using the API for the library is built to only require a few options to be set.
+The library only requires a few options to be set.
 Use the following to validate your JWT using the SpomkyLabs Jose JWT library
 ```php
 <?php